(625 ILCS 5/11-412)

 except that the Administrator or the Secretary of State or the Commission may

-disclose the identity of a person involved in a motor vehicle accident
+disclose the identity of a person involved in a motor vehicle crash

 the identity of the insurance carrier, if any, upon demand.
 The Secretary of

-State may also disclose notations of accident involvement maintained on
+State may also disclose notations of crash involvement maintained on

 individual driving records.